Slip And Fall lawyer St. Paul, MN

 Comparative Negligence

 Comparative negligence can play a significant role in slip and fall cases in Minnesota.
 It addresses situations where both the injured person and the property owner share some level of fault.
 For instance, if a visitor ignored visible warning signs and slipped on a freshly mopped floor, their compensation could be reduced based on their share of responsibility.
-We help our clients navigate this challenging aspect of the law, ensuring they receive the compensation they deserve, even in complex scenarios.
+We help our clients manage this challenging aspect of the law, so that they receive the compensation they deserve, even in complicated scenarios.

 Damages